 In our second calculation, we find that Sraffa's account grows from £4000 in 1946 to £48,676 in 1960.
 This is a multiple of 12, and a far cry from the 40 to 50 times that Kaldor asserts that Sraffa made on his bond purchases.
 Nonetheless, Sraffa very likely did multiply his outlay by hundreds of times over the full period to 1983.

-Remarkably, we find in the financial press of the day the lineaments of an investment thesis, complete with assurances, relayed through credible intermediaries, from members of the Japanese government.
+Remarkably, we find in the financial press of the day the lineaments of an investment thesis complete with assurances from members of the Japanese government.

 We cannot ever be truly sure of what Sraffa achieved, but we do have enough to construct two separate scenarios, each strongly suggesting that he earned a mid double digit return on his outlay for the better part of 40 years.